-It is intended that several guest lectures will also be arranged with research and industry experts during the session.
+While Iain will be the primary lecturer in this course, it is intended that a number of guest lectures will also be arranged with research and industry experts during the semester.

 Consultations: You are, of course, encouraged to ask questions on the course material during the lectures.
 Iain will be available for additional consultation on the lectures, assignments and projects before, during and after lectures, or by appointment (arranged at lectures or by email).
-Please note that he is unlikely to be available for consultations without an appointment.
+Please note that he is unlikely to be available for consultations in his office without an appointment.

-Scheduled lecturer consultation times for the assignments and projects will be advised during lectures, and on moodle.
-Note that ALL email enquiries should be made from your student email address with ELEC9715 mentioned in the subject line, otherwise they will not be answered.
+Scheduled lecturer consultation times for the assignments and projects will be advised during lectures, and on the course Moodle.
+Note that ALL email enquiries should be made from your student email address with ELEC9715 mentioned in the subject line.